 Some questions to ask yourself and possibly take to a supervisor:

 - What do I think of when I think of the word thin?
 Fat?

-- What biases do I hold toward people in larger bodies?
+- Do I hold biases toward people in larger bodies?

-- What privilege do I have when it comes to body image? (think: thin, able bodied…)
+- What privilege do I have when it comes to body image?
+For insatnce, thin, able bodied

 - How do these privileges show up in session?
 And how can I address them with my clients?